 A respectful working relationships doesn’t mean being a Facebook friend or LinkedIn connection.
 It doesn’t mean keeping your workplace and home or ‘real’ personas separate.
 And it isn’t engendered and kept alive by an annual team away day.
 Instead, it means teams taking time to understand each other and to nurture relationships, and creating a strong sense of inclusion and belonging.

 Without all this, it’s far more challenging to create team cohesion.
 And it can damage productivity as people are not able to have challenging, open and honest conversations in the workplace about performance.
-Too many organisations can find themselves dealing with greivances and other complex ER issues to an inability to openly discuss performance, and this can be traced back to a lack of respectful relationships among colleagues.
+Too many organisations can find themselves dealing with grievances and other complex ER issues to an inability to openly discuss performance, and this can be traced back to a lack of respectful relationships among colleagues.

 Respectful relationships within teams also serves to increase trust – and trust is critical for teams to flow together.
 If people really know each other on a deeper level, it means they are better able to sidestep any false assumptions judgements and get on with the task at hand.
 Trust means people feel empowered and supported, and are more likely to seek and receive feedback and to openly share ideas without fear.